bigjason/django-choices/README.rst

 Django choices provides a declarative way of using the choices_ option on django_ fields.
 Read the full `documentation`_ on ReadTheDocs.

+**Note:** Django 3.0 added `enumeration types <https://docs.djangoproject.com/en/3.0/releases/3.0/#enumerations-for-model-field-choices>`__.
+This feature mostly replaces the need for Django-Choices.
+See also `Adam Johnson's post on using them <https://adamj.eu/tech/2020/01/27/moving-to-django-3-field-choices-enumeration-types/>`__.

 ------------
 Installation
 ------------